- About NephU

 Otsuka Pharmaceutical Development & Commercialization, Inc.*

-Lisa Voigt, Pharm.D, BCPS, BCCCP is a pharmacist who works as a Medical Science Liaison in Nephrology with Otsuka Pharmaceutical Development & Commercialization, Inc. She has been in this role for 3 months.
-Prior to joining Otsuka, Dr. Voigt practiced as a Medical Intensive Care Unit and Surgical Intensive Care Unit Pharmacist for 15 years at a tertiary medical center in Buffalo, NY.
-She earned her Bachelor of Science degree in Pharmaceutics and Pharm.D from the SUNY Buffalo School of Pharmacy and Pharmaceutical Sciences.
-She completed a Post-Graduate year 1 Pharmacy Residency and Post-Graduate year 2 Critical Care/Emergency Medicine Pharmacy Residency at the University of Rochester Medical Center in Rochester, NY.
-Dr. Voigt is the President of the New York State Council of Health-system Pharmacists and has served on the Board of Directors for the past 10 years.
+Lisa Voigt, PharmD, BCPS, BCCCP is a PharmD who works as a Medical Science Liaison in Nephrology with Otsuka Pharmaceutical Development & Commercialization, Inc. Prior to joining Otsuka in 2019, Dr Voigt practiced as a Medical Intensive Care Unit and Surgical Intensive Care Unit Pharmacist for 15 years at a tertiary medical center in Buffalo, New York.
+She earned her Bachelor of Science degree in Pharmaceutics and PharmD from the SUNY Buffalo School of Pharmacy and Pharmaceutical Sciences.
+She completed a Post-Graduate year 1 Pharmacy Residency and Post-Graduate year 2 Critical Care/Emergency Medicine Pharmacy Residency at the University of Rochester Medical Center in Rochester, New York.
+Dr Voigt is a Past-President of the New York State Council of Health-system Pharmacists and has served on the Board of Directors for the past 10 years.
 She is also Past-President of the Western New York Society of Health-system Pharmacists.
 She is an Adjunct Assistant Professor at SUNY Buffalo, School of Pharmacy and Pharmaceutical Sciences.
-Dr. Voigt holds board certifications in pharmacotherapy as well as critical care pharmacotherapy.
+Dr Voigt holds board certifications in pharmacotherapy as well as critical care pharmacotherapy.

 Online via NephU.org